 8. Companies with ten employees or less use an average of six different content marketing tactics.
 (Source)

 The more staff dedicated to content marketing the easier it is to experiment and invest in a few different channels and tactics to see what resonates with your audience.
+This is a good reference point, but don’t think using six different content tactics is the key to success.
+The best tactics are the one’s that drive results for your company, no matter the number.

 Consistently reviewing what types of content work best for your industry, customer base and goals will help give your content strategy a stronger focus.
 Determining what format will be able to drive the biggest impact can help your organization use your budget and resources on content effectively.